 - Eliminates the age-old logistical niggles of social media management.

-How to ensure seamless social media collaboration
+How to ensure integrated social media collaboration

-However, in essence, it all comes down to creating a culture with collaboration at the center, with everything, from internal procedures to the smallest of day-to-day office minutiae, revolving around this.
+Achieving smooth social media collaboration is easier said than done.
+Social media teams have a lot of moving parts.
+It all comes down to creating a culture with collaboration at the center, with everything, from internal procedures to the smallest of day-to-day office minutiae, revolving around this.
 But enough with that sappy stuff, let’s talk concepts.

-Efficiency – addressing the root problem
+1. Efficiency or addressing the root problem

-Content publishing logistics – super not fun
+- Content publishing logistics

 Another mindless task that many marketers still have to do manually concerns the logistics behind content publishing.
 Copy-pasting content from one document to a social media platform.
 Rummaging through endless email chains for that one visual.
 Looking for that one piece of copy that Sonia from Content had written and stored in some dusty Google Drive folder months ago without giving it a single thought.